nakamura196/Omeka-S-module-IiifViewers/README.md

 ### From the zip

-Download the last release [IIIFViewers.zip] from the list of releases, and uncompress it in the `modules` directory.
+Download the last release [IiifViewers.zip] from the list of releases, and uncompress it in the `modules` directory.

 ### From the source and for development

-If the module was installed from the source, rename the name of the folder of the module to `IIIFViewers`, go to the root of the module, and run:
+If the module was installed from the source, rename the name of the folder of the module to `IiifViewers`, go to the root of the module, and run:

 ```sh
 composer install --no-dev